mjakebarrington/CPP-Exercises/README.md

 Some exercises may not be from the book, but are relevant exercises for the chapter.
 I have added them for extra practice.

 Some exercises may not be the most efficient.
 This is intentional for many exercises.
-The goal is https://www.amazon.com/Programming-Principles-Practice-Using-2nd/dp/0321992784usually to demonstrate a concept, not to write an award-winning algorithm.
+The goal is usually to demonstrate a concept, not to write an award-winning algorithm.